cs423-uiuc/cs423-uiuc.github.io/fall23/mps/MP3.md

 `close`, and `mmap`; where open and close callback handlers are defined as empty functions (i.e., function defined but does not have any valid statement to execute).

-To create a character device, you first need to `useregister_chrdev_region()` to register a range of device numbers.
+To create a character device, you first need to use `register_chrdev_region()` to register a range of device numbers.
 In MP3, you should use 423 as the major number of your character device and 0 as the minor number of your character device.